rv3r/Scarpet-scripts/programs/README.md

 Be sure to edit the numbers at the beginning of the script so you can have your own custom bucket stack sizes!

-Allows every(up to 1.16.5) nonstackable bucket type to stack when a player picks them up and allows for using buckets similar to honey bottles.
+Makes nonstackable bucket types stack and use similar to honey bottles.
 You get the empty buckets back in your inventory unless you don't have space.

+`/bucketstack <bucket>` - print stack size of one or all buckets

+`/bucketstack <bucket> <stack_size>` - change the stack size to a desired value

 # Death
 Gives players who don't use [Tweakeroo](https://masa.dy.fi/mcmods/all_mods/) a death message indicating coordinates and dimension of death.
 Also prints death messages to server log.